paulon-zervoulakus/hive-autoswitch/README.md

 get your secret and public key from hive

-fill in the config rig_ids with your rig_id from hive
+fill in the config rig_ids with your rig_id from hive.
+NOTE: your wallet name should match the name result from whattomine json response

 #Step 3: start your application